 Nonetheless, I'm writing out the recipe exactly as I made it that very first time, when it so completely hit the spot!

-This one-pan baked chicken and vegetables dish features boneless skinless chicken thighs, baby potatoes, zucchini, red and yellow bell peppers, cherry tomatoes, lots of garlic, green olives and paprika.
+The recipe is super easy.
+The ingredients are boneless skinless chicken thighs, baby potatoes, zucchini, red and yellow bell peppers, cherry tomatoes, lots of garlic, green olives and paprika.
 Toss everything together, throw it in the pan, and bake!

 Pile some chicken and veggies onto a plate.
 Sprinkle with chopped cilantro or parsley, if you like, and enjoy!

-Some notes on Cooking Boneless Chicken Thighs in the oven
+Tips on How to Cook Boneless Chicken Thighs in the oven

-If you're craving more rustic dishes with lots of veggies, here are a few other recipes I heartily recommend:
+If you're craving more rustic dinner recipes with lots of veggies, here are a few others I heartily recommend:

 - Spice-Crusted Pork Potatoes and Vegetables